WouterKlein/plant-humanities/docs/cinnamon/README.md

 https://upload.wikimedia.org/wikipedia/commons/e/e7/Forming_the_cinnamon_quills%2C_Ceylon%2C_photo_from_The_Encyclopedia_of_Food_by_Artemas_Ward.jpg
 https://upload.wikimedia.org/wikipedia/commons/0/0d/Skinning_the_cinnamon_sticks%2C_Ceylon%2C_photo_from_The_Encyclopedia_of_Food_by_Artemas_Ward.jpg

-Forming the cinnamon quills
+‘Forming the cinnamon quills, Ceylon’.
-Skinning the cinnamon sticks, Ceylon
+‘Skinning the cinnamon sticks, Ceylon’.
+Image from

 ### References